 Considerations for selecting a certifying agency can include the fees associated with certification, accreditation to standards for export, if needed, and additional services.
 Costs for becoming certified vary depending on the certifying agency and generally include certification fees, the cost of inspection, administrative fees, and additional assessments.
 The USDA currently funds a cost-share program administered by the Pennsylvania Department of Agriculture (PDA), which provides 75 percent of applicable certification costs up to $750 (more information can be obtained from certifying agencies or through the PDA.
 When producing an organic crop for export, it is important to verify that the accreditation extends to the importing country.
 Additional services can include educational events and materials and membership benefits.

 Organic System Plan

-following six elements:
+An OSP contains six elements: